youndon/Sky/app/src/main/java/com/example/sky/lessons/Compose Material3.md

 3. Background: Surface fills the shape specified by `shape` with the `color`.
 If `color` is `ColorScheme.surface` a color overlay may be applied.
 The color of the overlay depends on the `tonalElevation` of this Surface, and the `LocalAbsoluteTonalElevation` set by any parent surfaces.
 This ensures that a Surface never appears to have a lower elevation overlay than its ancestors, by summing the elevation of all previous Surfaces.
 4. Content color: Surface uses `contentColor` to specify a preferred color for the content of this surface - this is used by the `Text` and `Icon` components as a default color.
 If no `contentColor` is set, this surface will try and match its background color to a color defined in the theme `ColorScheme`, and return the corresponding content color.
 For example, if the `color` of this surface is `ColorScheme.surface`, `contentColor` will be set to `ColorScheme.onSurface`.
 If `color` is not part of the theme palette, `contentColor` will keep the same value set above this Surface.
 5. Click handling.
 This version of surface will react to the clicks, calling `onClick` lambda, updating the `interactionSource` when `PressInteraction` occurs, and showing `indication` (if it is not `null) in response to press events.
 If you don't need click handling, consider using the version that doesn't require `onClick` param.
 6. Semantics for clicks.
-Just like with `Modifier.clickable`, clickable version of `Surface` will produce semantics to indicate that it is able to be clicked, with `onClickLabel` (if provided), announced by accessibility services.
+Just like with `com.example.sky.Modifier.clickable`, clickable version of `Surface` will produce semantics to indicate that it is able to be clicked, with `onClickLabel` (if provided), announced by accessibility services.

 To modify these default style values used by text, use `ProvideTextStyle` or explicitly pass a new `TextStyle` to your text.